-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Eric Urquhart/Shutterstock

 According to a report by The Real Deal, Bloomberg bought an 1820s farmhouse in North Salem for $3.6 million in 2000.
-He also owns a home in Armonk – a suburb in Westchester County where the median home value is $1,071,001.
+He also owns a home in Armonk, a suburb in Westchester County where the median home value is over $1 million.

-In Wellington, Florida, Bloomberg owns a nearly 14,000-square-foot home in a popular wealthy enclave for equestrian enthusiasts.
+Bloomberg owns a nearly 14,000-square-foot home in a popular wealthy enclave for equestrian enthusiasts in Wellington, Florida.

 - source